 A judge had told the 65-year-old that he was free to return to his life in the London suburbs, after prosecutors messed up their appeal against a ruling that blocked his extradition to Italy.

-However, he was re-arrested at his home in Uxbridge, west London, on Friday evening by officers from Scotland Yard's extradition unit, on a European Arrest Warrant.
+However, he was re-arrested at his home in Uxbridge, west London, evening by officers from Scotland Yard's extradition unit, on a European Arrest Warrant.

 "It alleges that he has an outstanding sentence of seven years' imprisonment to serve for participation in Mafia association between December 17, 1987 and April 13, 1995 in Palermo, Italy," the statement said.